AMoreaux/Sketch-Icons/README.md

 That's all. ❤️

 ### Import icons

-Since the arrival of nested symbols and Sketch libraries, our worfklow has been incredibly improved.

-But if, like us, you have wondered how to import all of your icons into Sketch and how to apply a color mask individually...
-Then this plug-in is made for you.

 Just go to `Plugins -> Sketch Icons -> Import icons...` and select your folder or your icons.
 You can also use the keyboard shortcut `cmd + shit + y`.